Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_intermediate.rst

     trainer.save_checkpoint("example.ckpt")

-By using :meth:`~lightning.pytorch.trainer.trainer.Trainer.save_checkpoint` instead of ``torch.save``, you make your code agnostic to the distributed training strategy being used.
+By using :meth:`~lightning_pytorch.trainer.trainer.Trainer.save_checkpoint` instead of ``torch.save``, you make your code agnostic to the distributed training strategy being used.
 It will ensure that checkpoints are saved correctly in a multi-process setting, avoiding race conditions, deadlocks and other common issues that normally require boilerplate code to handle properly.